 The AIM community is one that emphasizes participation, respect, caring and trust.
 Supports include increased student-teacher, student-counselor contact; flexibility in scheduling, staffing and use of facilities; varied instructional strategies; and community service experiences.
+Students may also participate in vocational programs offered at the Harkness Career and Technical Center.
 The students, in turn, must be able to work independently and demonstrate a solid commitment to completing the coursework leading to attainment of their high school diploma.
-Students who are successful in the AIM program may return to their home school or continue at AIM to complete their high school education.
+Students in the AIM program may return to their home school or continue at AIM to complete their high school education.
 The AIM building is located on the North High School campus.

-PROGRAMS & SERVICES
+PROGRAMS & SFRVICES